On the Artin vanishing theorem for Stein spaces: Introduction

 When $n=1$, Question \ref{qRunge} is stated explicitely as an open problem by Col\textcommabelow{t}oiu in \cite[Problem 4]{Coltoiupb}.
 When $n$ is arbitrary, it was also raised by Scholze in \cite{Scholze}.
 The first goal of this article is to answer this question.

-Say that a connected orientable~$\ci$ surface~$S$ has \textit{finite genus} if it can be exhausted by connected compact $\ci$ subsurfaces with boundary $(S_i)_{i\geq 1}$ whose genera $g(S_i)=1-\frac{\chi(S_i)+b_0(\partial S_i)}{2}$ are bounded.
-In view of Richards' classification of possibly noncompact $\ci$ surfaces \cite[Theorem 3]{Richards}, it is equivalent to require that $S$ can be realized as an open subset of a connected compact orientable $\ci$ surface.
+Say that a connected orientable~$\ci$ surface~$S$ has \textit{finite genus} if it can be exhausted by connected compact $\ci$ subsurfaces with boundary $(S_i)_{i\geq 1}$ whose genera $g(S_i)=1-\frac{\chi(S_i)+b_0(\partial S_i)}{2}$ (where $\chi$ is the Euler characteristic and $b_0$ denotes the number of connected components) are bounded.
+By Richards' classification of possibly noncompact $\ci$ surfaces \cite[Theorem 3]{Richards}, it is equivalent to require that~$S$ can be realized as an open subset of a connected compact orientable $\ci$ surface.

 Our main two results concerning Question \ref{qRunge} in dimension $1$ are the following.

 \begin{thm}[Corollary \ref{corcoho}] Let $S$ be a connected Stein manifold of dimension~$1$ that has finite genus.
 Let $U\subset S$ be a Runge open subset.
 Then $H^k(S,U,A)=0$ for any~$k>1$ and any abelian group~$A$. \end{thm}